asus4/UnitySystemInfoViewer/README.md

 1. Add the package to your project
 `https://github.com/asus4/UnitySystemInfoViewer.git?path=Packages/SystemInfoViewer#v1.1.1`

-2. Put link.xml in the root of your project. and add the following code
+2. Put `link.xml` in the root of your project and add the following code if your project uses code-stripping

 ```xml
 <linker>